McNair Scholars Program

 We are seeking to admit high-potential students interested in gaining knowledge and skills leading towards successful entry into graduate programs and completion of doctoral degrees.

 Priority dadline is October 13, 2023 at 11:59pm for guaranteed student interviews.

 Each year, 25 students are selected to participate in the two-year McNair Scholars Program.
 The structure of the program is as follows:

 Each student is matched with a faculty member who is committed to providing guidance as McNair Scholars produce research and prepare for graduate school enrollment.

-Spring 2018 Semester: McNair Scholars enroll in a 2-credit course to learn research skills and begin defining their research projects.
+Spring Semester: McNair Scholars participate in a research course to learn research skills and begin defining their research projects.
 Scholars also participate in postbaccalaureate readiness sessions (graduate school exploration, funding graduate school, personal statement, GRE prep, etc.)

 Summer Research Fellowship

 Scholars participate in a 5-week, residential program focused on research production.
 Scholars participate in weekly seminars and meet with their faculty mentors regarding their research projects.
 Scholars also participate in cultural enrichment and social activities.
 Scholars present their research during the McNair Research Symposium.